marcglasberg/weak_map/README.md

 ## Cache

-Suppose you have some **immutable** information, which we call "states", and some parameters.
+Suppose you have some **immutable** information, which we call "state", and some parameters.
-We want to perform some expensive process (calculation, selection filtering etc) over the states, and we want to cache the result.
+We want to perform some expensive process (calculation, selection filtering etc) over the state, and we want to cache the result.

 For example, suppose you want to filter an **immutable list of millions of users**,